Baisonm-Li/SSRMamba/readme.md

 Code of: "SSRMamba: Efficient Visual State Space Model for Spectral Super-Resolution"

-Spectral super-resolution, which reconstructs hy- perspectral images (HSI) from a single RGB image, has gar- nered increasing attention.
-Due to the limitations of CNN structures in spectral modeling and the high computational cost of Transformer structures, existing deep learning (DL)- based methods struggle to balance spectral reconstruction quality and computational efficiency.
-Recently, Mamba methods base on state-space models (SSM) show great potential in model- ing long-range dependencies with linear complexity.
+Spectral super-resolution, which reconstructs hyperspectral images (HSI) from a single RGB image, has garnered increasing attention.
+Due to the limitations of CNN structures in spectral modeling and the high computational cost of Transformer structures, existing deep learning (DL)-based methods struggle to balance spectral reconstruction quality and computational efficiency.
+Recently, Mamba methods base on state-space models (SSM) show great potential in modeling long-range dependencies with linear complexity.
 Therefore, we introduce the Mamba model into spectral super-resolution (SSR) task.
 Specifically, we propose a three-stage SSR network base on Mamba, called SSRMamba.
-We design SpaMamba, SSMamba, and SpeMamba modules for shallow spatial infor- mation extraction, mixed information encoding, and spectral information reconstruction, respectively.
-Extensive experimental results demonstrate that SSRMamba not only surpasses existing methods in terms of quantification and quality, achieving state-of- the-art (SOTA) performance, but also significantly reduces model size and computational cost.
+We design SpaMamba,SSMamba, and SpeMamba modules for shallow spatial information extraction, mixed information encoding, and spectral information reconstruction, respectively.
+Extensive experimental results demonstrate that SSRMamba not only surpasses existing methods in terms of quantification and quality, achieving state-of-the-art (SOTA) performance, but also significantly reduces model size and computational cost.

 ## Requirements
 - Python 3.8+